andjadenic/Sentiment-Analysis/README.md

 * Reviews are from IMDB, allowing no more than 30 reviews per movie.
 * The constructed dataset contains an even number of positive and negative reviews.

 **Review example 1**: "If you like original gut wrenching laughter you will like this movie.
-If you are young or old then you will love this movie, hell even my mom liked it.<br /><br />Great Camp!!!"
+If you are young or old then you will love this movie, hell even my mom liked it.
+Great Camp!!!"

 **Sentiment example 1**: "positive"